 Similar to the previous attacks against WPA, the attacker must be in proximity to the network they wish to attack.
 The objective will be to use a Kali-compatible wireless network adapter to capture the information needed from the network to try brute-forcing the password.
 Rather than using Aireplay-ng or Aircrack-ng, we'll be using a new wireless attack tool to do this called hcxtools.

 Hcxdumptool and hcxpcaptool are tools written for Wi-Fi auditing and penetration testing, and they allow us to interact with nearby Wi-Fi networks to capture WPA handshakes and PMKID hashes.
-It works similar to Besside-ng in that it requires minimal arguments to start an attack from the command line, can be run against either specific targets or targets of convenience, and can be executed easily over SSH on a Raspberry Pi or another device without a screen.
+It works similar to Besside-ng in that it requires minimal arguments to start an attack from the command line, can be run against either specific targets or targets of convenience, and can be executed quickly over SSH on a Raspberry Pi or another device without a screen.

 - Don't Miss: How to Automate Wi-Fi Hacking with Besside-ng

 It's worth mentioning that not every network is vulnerable to this attack.
 Because this is an optional field added by some manufacturers, you should not expect universal success with this technique.
-Whether you are able to capture the PMKID depends on if the manufacturer of the access point did you the favor of including an element that includes it, and whether you can crack the captured PMKID depends on if the underlying password is contained in your brute-force password list.
+Whether you can capture the PMKID depends on if the manufacturer of the access point did you the favor of including an element that includes it, and whether you can crack the captured PMKID depends on if the underlying password is contained in your brute-force password list.
 If either condition is not met, this attack will fail.

 To try this attack, you'll need to be running Kali Linux and have access to a wireless network adapter that supports monitor mode and packet injection.
 We have several guides about selecting a compatible wireless network adapter below.